 All children are encouraged to develop their creative, imaginative and practical skills through a programme of art activities.
 They have the opportunity to experience a variety of activities and materials including paints, crayons, chalks and pastels and study a variety of techniques.

 Visits to museums and galleries are encouraged as is high presentation of display to enhance aesthetic appreciation.

 Design and Technology describes a way of working in which children combine their designing and making skills with knowledge and understanding in order to design and make products.

 Through Physical Education we aim to develop the children’s social attitudes, their balance, co-ordination and dexterity.
 We encourage the children to achieve personal satisfaction, to participate in group activities, to accept the decision of others and to accept responsibility for themselves.

 To achieve this we offer games, gymnastics, dance and swimming.
-Children in Key Stage 2 have swimming lessons at Frances Holland School.
+Children in Key Stage 2 have swimming lessons at Jubilee Sport Centre.

 Teams participate in Westminster’s competitions including:

 - mixed football